quipper/monorepo-deploy-actions/README.md

 ### Structure of monorepo

 Our monorepo contains a set of microservices with application code and Kubernetes manifests.
-Here is the directory structure.
+Here is the example of directory structure.

 ```
 monorepo